nasa/bingo/README.md

 ### Note
-At this point the develop branch is significantly ahead of the master branch but will not be released officially until a larger proportion of the current master features are supported.
+At this point the develop branch is significantly ahead of the master branch.
+The develop branch is much closer to the API that will be supported in the future but is still working to bring in all the functionality of the latest release on master.

 ## Getting Started